-5.2.2 Risk appetite – the University’s Risk Appetite Statement conveys the degree of risk USC is prepared to accept in pursuit of its business objectives and strategic plan.
+5.2.2 Risk appetite – the University’s Risk Appetite Statement conveys the degree of risk the University is prepared to accept in pursuit of its business objectives and strategic plan.
 Risk appetite is reviewed annually with the process for establishing and reporting on risk appetite outlined in the Risk Appetite Framework.
-The University’s risk appetite is established by the University Council and is set out in Appendix A.
+The University’s risk appetite is established by the Council and is set out in Appendix A.

-5.2.3 Policies and procedures – the University maintains policies and procedures for managing risk.
-These policies and procedures are maintained on the Policies and Procedures Library on the USC website.
+5.2.3 Policy documents – the University maintains policies and procedures for managing risk.
+These policies and procedures are maintained in the Policy Repository and current versions are displayed on the Policies and Procedures Library within the USC website.
 The policies and procedures cover all areas of the University.

-5.2.5 Risk reporting – Risk reporting occurs at least quarterly to the University Executive and Audit and Risk Management Committee.
+5.2.5 Risk reporting – Risk reporting occurs at least quarterly to the USC Executive and the Audit and Risk Management Committee.